mattglory/sbtc-payment-gateway/docs/BUSINESS_PLAN.md

 sBTC Payment Gateway is positioned to become the leading Bitcoin payment infrastructure provider by addressing the critical gap between Bitcoin's potential and practical merchant implementation.
 Our Stripe-like approach, combined with the growing Bitcoin adoption trend and strong technical execution, creates a compelling opportunity for significant market share capture and revenue growth.

-**Investment Recommendation**: The combination of large addressable market, proven team execution, innovative technology, and first-mover advantage in professional Bitcoin payment infrastructure makes this an attractive investment opportunity with strong growth potential and clear path to profitability.
+**Investment Recommendation**: The combination of large addressable market, demonstrated solo execution capability, innovative technology, and first-mover advantage in professional Bitcoin payment infrastructure makes this an attractive investment opportunity with strong growth potential and clear path to profitability.

 ---